Artists selected for queer LGBTQIA+ cabaret Glory

 Organisers say they are overwhelmed by response to their callout and are looking forward to building on the success from the inaugural Glory event held in June, which showcased a unique glimpse into the rich tapestry of queer experiences.

-One of those selected to perform as part of the upcoming Glory cabaret is Amr Alsirawan, a Syrian refugee who lives in Edinburgh.
-Amr will present a performance, under the stage name of Carmella (she/her), that reflects their journey as a drag artist in Scotland, starting from when they first arrived as a refugee in 2018.
+One of those selected for the upcoming Glory cabaret is a Syrian refugee who lives in Edinburgh, and performs under the stage name of Carmella (she/her).
+Her story reflects their journey as a drag artist in Scotland, starting from when they first arrived as a refugee in 2018.

 They said: “I want to explore the idea of identity and belonging, especially in spaces where I’ve felt out of place.
 I will use storytelling, film, dance, and Arabic music that I'll mix myself, to show how I’ve found my voice and my space in the drag scene while staying true to my heritage.